We've divided this topic into two parts.

 This means that on-camera jobs tend to be extremely competitive and far more difficult to get than production (behind-the-camera) jobs.

-Depending on the station and the union restrictions, it's sometimes possible to start out behind the camera and then move on to an on-camera position.
-Small stations occasionally provide this opportunity.
+Depending on the station and the union restrictions, it's sometimes possible to start behind the camera and then move on to an on-camera position.
+Small stations can provide this opportunity.

-Although those who question this have some good arguments, there is little doubt that a college degree is not only necessary to "get you in the door" for most desirable jobs.
+Although those who question "whether it's worth it" have some good arguments, there is little doubt that a college degree is necessary to "get you in the door" for most desirable jobs.